Physics informed neural networks for continuum micromechanics: Introduction

-While the effectiveness of the PINN approach in applications to continuum mechanics in the context of homogeneous materials was shown in the literature, to the best of the authors knowledge no attempts were made to resolve displacement and stress fields resulting from inhomogeneous material distributions using PINNs directly without the need for additional data.
+While the effectiveness of the PINN approach in applications to continuum mechanics in the context of homogeneous materials was shown in the literature, to the best of the authors knowledge no attempts were made to resolve displacement and stress fields resulting from inhomogeneous material distributions using PINNs directly without the need \ah{of} additional data.
 In the context of micromechanics, the knowledge of the exact micro stress field is crucial for full field homogenization.
 Unfortunately, several problems arise in this context, such as jumps in material parameters, highly nonlinear solution fields and convergence.
-The convergence to an optimal solution in the context of PINN was proofed for linear PDEs \cite{shin2020convergence} but it remains open how the performance of these techniques are in nonlinear, inhomogeneous cases.
-To gain confidence in the ability of PINNs to capture the underlying physics of inhomogeneous micromechanics, the present study therefore aims towards the following key contributions: \begin{itemize} \item \textbf{PINN elastostatics of inhomogeneous materials:} A PINN for calculating displacement, stress and energy fields for arbitrary microstructural unit cells with arbitrary material parameters is proposed.
-The topology choices, loss calculation, boundary conditions and scaling methods are discussed in detail. \item \textbf{Adaptivity and domain decomposition:} To improve convergence, an adaptive collocation point sampling algorithm as well as a domain decomposition technique are discussed. \item \textbf{$\bm{\mu}$CT-scan of wood-plastic composite:} The proposed method's performance is investigated on a real-world $\mu$CT-scan of a wood-plastic composite.
+The convergence to an optimal solution in the context of PINN was proved for linear PDEs \cite{shin2020convergence} but \ah{the performance of these techniques} \rv{in inhomogeneous cases remains open.
+In this context, classical techniques known from standard numerical methods, like \textit{h}- and \textit{p}-refinement (capacity of the ANN), are investigated for PINNs.} To gain confidence in the ability of PINNs to capture the underlying physics of inhomogeneous micromechanics, the present study therefore aims towards the following key contributions: \begin{itemize} \item \textbf{PINN elastostatics of inhomogeneous materials:} A PINN for calculating displacement, stress and energy fields for arbitrary microstructural unit cells with arbitrary material parameters is proposed.
+The topology choices, loss calculation, boundary conditions and scaling methods are discussed in detail. \item \textbf{Adaptivity and domain decomposition:} To improve convergence, an adaptive collocation point sampling algorithm \ah{(\textit{h}-refinement)} as well as a domain decomposition technique \ah{(\textit{p}-refinement)} are discussed. \item \textbf{$\bm{\mu}$CT-scan of wood-plastic composite:} The proposed method's performance is investigated on a real-world $\mu$CT-scan of a wood-plastic composite.
 To resolve the microstructure, a material network is introduced to render a smooth extension of voxelized image data.
-It is shown, that the PINN approach is able to accurately solve the micromechanical boundary value problem (BVP) of inhomogeneous elastostatics. \end{itemize} The proposed PINN solves the strong form of the underlying BVP directly, thus allowing to work with voxelized image data in a straightforward manner.
-The formulation is flexible, making it easy to add additional physical or experimental information into the solution process.
-This opens up for applications in uncertainty quantification and inverse problems, such as the identification of uncertain material parameters.
+It is shown, that the PINN approach is able to accurately solve the micromechanical boundary value problem (BVP) of inhomogeneous elastostatics. \end{itemize} The proposed PINN solves the strong form of the underlying BVP directly, \ah{thus it allows} to work with voxelized image data in a straightforward manner. \ah{Moreover,} the formulation is flexible, making it easy to add additional physical or experimental information into the solution process.
+This opens up \ah{the application of this method} in uncertainty quantification and inverse problems, such as the identification of uncertain material parameters. \rv{This is in contrast to the Deep Energy Method (DEM) \cite{samaniego2020energy, nguyen2020deep}, where the principal of stationary elastic potential or \textit{energy approach} was used for homogeneous problems in computational mechanics.
+DEM relies on integration of the energy formulation and uses a regular grid.
+Also, it is not well-suited for inverse heterogeneous problems, as the energy, used as optimization variable, is a global measure.
+Therefore, two local stress fields can lead to the same non-unique global energy value.
+Furthermore, the trivial solution always leads to a minimum of the energy, thus prohibiting the identification of parameters.}